 When it comes to dress shirts for funerals, white is the traditional choice.
 As white tends to fade and turn off-white when washed with other colors, an old white shirt may look sloppy and wrong.
 A pristine, new shirt will ensure that this is not the case.
 Just make sure that it is clean and pressed.
 If you wish to forego the traditional white shirt opt for black or another dark-toned dress shirt.
 While block colors will always be best, a very subtle pattern may also be acceptable.
 Whatever you do, do not wear a short-sleeved shirt to a funeral.
 The style is much too casual for the occasion and could be seen as an insult to the serious nature of the event.

 When dressing for a funeral, gents should always wear a two or three-piece suit as a token of respect.
-Don’t wear a suit and you run the risk of appearing underdressed and disrespectful of the occasion.
+Don’t wear a suit, and you risk appearing underdressed and disrespectful of the occasion.
 Black is a natural option for a funeral suit and the best choice.
 The dark color not only conveys your grief for the situation, but it is also traditional for funerals.
-Next, to black, charcoal and dark grey are the best colors of suits to wear.
+Next, to black, charcoal, and dark grey are the best suits to wear.
 Like black, these subdued hues will appropriately represent the somber mood of the event and convey your respect.
 If you somehow don’t own a black or dark grey suit and can’t buy one before the day, choose another dark or muted tone.
-Dark navy is an acceptable third option should you need it.
+Dark navy is an acceptable third option, should you need it.